KC’s own “Grill Mayor” brings his fresh perspective on food back from New York City.

 Story by Craig Jones.
 Photos by Gay and Craig Jones.

-Part of winning the title of Food Network/McCormick’s “Grill Mayor” earlier this year was a trip to attend the Big Apple BBQ Festival.
+Part of winning the title of Food Network/McCormick’s “Grill Mayor” last year was a trip to attend the Big Apple BBQ Festival.
 I lived in New York in the late 1970s and early 80s.
 It was a tough, dirty city back then.
 So, I felt it was my duty to tell Gay how to conduct herself while we were there, because she’s a small town girl who’s notoriously too nice and naïve in many ways.
 I only had three hours to toughen her up, so we wouldn’t look like tourists or an easy mark for muggers.

 But, in a way, we were tourists, or more like foodie tourists.
 Yeah, I know, I hate the word too, but you know what I mean, right?
 Anyway, that’s what we’ve become.
 We love to try just about any restaurant “from no stars to four stars.”